Ph.D., Educational Psychology

 San Francisco State University

-Perlow, O., Bethea, S., & Wheeler, D. (in press).
+Perlow, O., Bethea, S., & Wheeler, D. (2014).
 Dismantling the master’s house: Black women faculty challenging white privilege/supremacy in the college classroom.
 Understanding and Dismantling Privilege.

 Bethea, S. L. (2013).
 Illumination of the Spirit: The evolution of an African centered social justice counselor.
 In J. Carlson & J. Kottler (Eds.), Helping Beyond the 50-Minute Hour: Therapists Involved in REAL Social Action.
 New York: Routledge, 2012.

 Bethea, S. L. (2013).
 Past & present societal influences on black couples that impact sex, love, and intimacy.
 In K. Helm & J. Carlson (Eds.), Love, Intimacy, Sex and the African American Couple.
 New York: Routledge.

 Bethea, S. L. (2012).
 The impact of Oakland freedom school’s summer youth program on the psychosocial development of African American youth.
 Journal of Black Psychology, 38(4), 442-454.

 Bethea, S. L. (2008).
 A chronology of the education of Black people in Illinois to1874.
 Illinois Transatlantic Slave Trade Commission 2008 Report II: v2.

 Bethea, S. L. (2008).
 Writings of Baffour Amakwa Tia II [Asa Hilliard], Ph.D.
 Illinois Transatlantic Slave Trade Commission 2008 Report II: v2.